kokunyan/doer/README.md

 # Doer?
 What is this?

-Doer is just a little note-taking app with sticky notes I did for learning.
+Doer is just a little note taking app in pure js that I made for learning purposes.

 # Future plans